itorix/apiwiz-go-gin/readme.md

-# APIWiz Fiber Detect SDK
+# APIWiz Gin Detect SDK

 This SDK provides request/response monitoring and tracing capabilities for Fiber applications integrated with APIWiz.